contrast-zone/rewrite.js/README.md

 ## 1. introductory examples

-*rewrite.js* is designed as a creation with only one built-in construct: rewriting rules. *rewrite.js* brings only five keywords for declaring rewriting rules: `REWRITE`, `RULE`, `READ`, `WRITE`, and `VAR`.
+*rewrite.js* is designed as a creation with only one built-in construct: rewriting rules. *rewrite.js* brings only six keywords for declaring rewriting rules: `REWRITE`, `RULE`, `READ`, `WRITE`, `MATCH`, and `VAR`.
 Rules are declared and applied by the following patern:

     (
         (